vulkomilev/oumi/CONTRIBUTING.md

 To submit a contribution:

-1. Fork a copy of the [OUMI](https://github.com/oumi-ai/oumi) repository into your own account.
+1. Fork a copy of the [Oumi](https://github.com/oumi-ai/oumi) repository into your own account.

-2. Clone your fork locally, and add the OUMI repo as a remote repository:
+2. Clone your fork locally, and add the Oumi repo as a remote repository:

     ```shell
     git clone git@github.com:<github_id>/oumi-ai/oumi.git